Title: Army Private and Navy Seaman, Civil War; iron worker

 Reports in the spring of 1863 that Confederate General Robert E. Lee might be planning to lead his troops across the Mason-Dixon line into Yankee territory spread throughout Pennsylvania.
 The governor was so alarmed he called for volunteers to form emergency militias to defend their state.
 William, age 16, signed up on June 30 for Company G of the 44th Pennsylvania Militia.
 The unit was formed too late to see any action, since the battle at Gettysburg was over July 3, but he wanted to do more.
-The company was disbanded on August 27, so William joined the Navy in September.
+The company was disbanded on August 27, so William joined the Navy on September 8, 1863.

 After basic training on the USS Princeton, which was moored at Philadelphia as a receiving ship for new recruits, he served on both the USS Minnesota and the USS Malvern where his job title was “coal heaver” until his discharge in August, 1865.
 Both ships were part of the North Atlantic Blockading Squadron, and both participated in the capture of Fort Fisher, North Carolina in December 1864 and January 1865.
 How long Seaman Rowland was on each ship is unknown.
 Also unknown is why this replica of the Monitor carries his name.
 The Monitor fought beside the Minnesota on only one occasion and that was 18 months before William even joined the Navy.